simon-weber/opsgrid/README.md

 ## Opsgrid has been shut down

-The code will be open sourced.
-More details available soon.
+The code is available [on GitHub](https://github.com/simon-weber/opsgrid).